Airlines are planning massive layoffs in the coming months.

 The COVID-19 pandemic has affected entire industries, including aviation and tourism.
 As long as travel restrictions are active and people are panicking about the new coronavirus, planes are kept on the ground.
 IATA has warned that more than 27 million jobs are in danger from aviation, tourism and related structures.
 However, specialists mentioned that it will take at least 2 years for aviation and tourism to return to "normal" in 2019.

 And here is information about the massive layoffs prepared by airlines severely affected by the COVID-19 crisis.

 RYANAIR is preparing to lay off about 3000 employees

 RYANAIR is preparing to lay off about 3000 people, which means 15% of the total number of employees.
 More bases will be closed and the operational network will be diminished.
-RYANAIR expects to operate a small number of flights between May and June, and much of the fleet will be on the ground.
+RYANAIR expects a low number of flights between May and June and a large part of the fleet will be on the ground.
 At the same time, salaries will be reduced by 10% -20%.
 RYANAIR CEO Michael O'Leary announced that he has reduced his salary by 50% by March 2021.

 American airlines will lay off up to 105 employees

 American Airlines, Delta Air Lines and United Airlines, the largest airline in the United States, is facing major financial problems.
 Although authorities are looking for solutions to finance the US aviation industry, airlines are preparing for massive layoffs.
 Some experts point out that 105 people could lose their jobs in the coming months.